Christopher-Costa/Ansible-KVM/roles/kvm_guest/README.md

 * Ansible 2.5.
 Backward compatibility with older versions of Ansible is not guaranteed.
 * A target system running RHEL/CentOS 7 with access to the default yum repositories.
 * One or more members of the 'kvm-servers' inventory group.
 One of which will be the hypervisor for the guest systems.
-* One or more members of the 'pxe-clients' inventory group.
+* One or more members of the 'pxe_clients' inventory group.
 Each of which will get provisioned on the hypervisor.

 Role Variables
 --------------